 Reading is the first activity to go when screens are present, and it is the number one predictor of academic success.
 Sleep is another critical piece.
 Screen habits make it hard for teens to get the required 9.25 hours of sleep each night.

-With this in mind, Hempe encourages parents to do the following:
+With this in mind, Hempe encourages parents to do the following to limit media use:

 “Our teens need us now more than ever,” Hempe asserts.
 “It is easy to detach from them when they are on their screens.
 They want you to help them say no to screen overuse.
 After all, the only thing they really want more than their virtual world is more real time with you.”